ITV Tyne Tees: Launch and the 1960s

 The first advertisement screened on Tyne Tees was for Welch's Toffee.
 The proprietor's niece is Denise, who would become a well-known actress and personality.
 In 1959, Tyne Tees charged advertisers £100 for 15 seconds during prime time.
 The station launched a marketing campaign in the 1960s to sell advertising time named 'Through Plan'.
 One of the range of promotional material was a poster called 'Sweet Sixteen', featuring photographs of 15 men accompanied by their full names, job titles and other formal history.
 The sole woman was simply referred to by her first name and her measurements.
 Historian Geoff Phillips comments that this "was a profound statement of the culture of the time".
-Tyne Tees produced Advertising Magazines (AdMags), which were programmes with a loose storyline designed to advertise several products within an edition.
-The 15-minute programmes each endorsed about 12 products.
+Tyne Tees produced Advertising Magazines (admags), programmes with a loose storyline designed to advertise several products within an edition.
+Each 15-minute programme had about 12 product endorsements.
 Clients sat in the control room during rehearsals to ensure that their products were getting the exposure for which they had paid.

 A committee was established in 1960 under the leadership of British industrialist Sir Harry Pilkington to consider the future of broadcasting.
 The 1962 Pilkington Report criticised ITV, and Tyne Tees in particular.
 Some companies, historian Simon Cherry notes, were scrambling "very readily for the lowest common denominator ...
 Tyne Tees was notorious for avoiding minority programmes and putting out cop shows or westerns instead."